Dojin-kai: Drug trafficking

 In one notable case, as introduced in the "Drug Criminal Organization" section in the National Police Agency's 1991 Police White Paper, a Fukuoka-based 20-member small Dojin-affiliate had managed a systematic trafficking ring, selling methamphetamine to various drug-dealing yakuza organizations throughout the country.
 This group had also smuggled methamphetamine from Taiwan where it had a connection with a local Taiwanese drug ring.
-This group had used a small island located in Kagoshima Prefecture as a smuggling base, and for example in 1986, this group smuggled approximately 570 kg of methamphetamine—estimated retail price of nearly US$1 billion—from Taiwan.
+This group had used a small island located in Kagoshima Prefecture as a smuggling base.
+For example in 1986, this group smuggled approximately 570 kg of methamphetamine—estimated retail price of nearly US$1 billion—from Taiwan.

 Relationship with authorities

-The Dojin-kai has been known for its strong anti-authority, anti-police stance since the 20th century, however at the same time the Dojin-kai has allegedly developed some relationship with local authorities, and it has actually been uncovered, as, in the early 2000s, the Fukuoka Prefectural Police headquarters disclosed that its classified information had leaked out to the Dojin-kai via its branch police departments based in the Chikugo region including Kurume.
+The Dojin-kai has been known for its strong anti-authority, anti-police stance since the 20th century, however at the same time the Dojin-kai has allegedly developed some relationship with local authorities.
+It has actually been uncovered, as, in the early 2000s, the Fukuoka Prefectural Police headquarters disclosed that its classified information had leaked out to the Dojin-kai via its branch police departments based in the Chikugo region including Kurume.